cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 One major problem with this technique in poker is that most hand data does not include private hole cards unless they are shown at the end of a hand, which means hands that are seen tend to be stronger, since, for example, bluffs would not be seen as frequently.
 Counter-strategies such as building up a best response model offline against a particular opponent are possible, but may require up to a 1 million hand sample on the opponent.
 This strategy is also risky because it could lead to significant exploitation against other opponents or an opponent who changes his strategy, as most do.
 Finally, on-the-fly opponent modelling is difficult because sample sizes tend to be quite low, so only very few information sets would be seen even over thousands of hands.

 Ganzfried and Sun explored the idea of opponent exploitation in an early 2017 paper.
 They note that opponent exploitation is crucial in imperfect information games and has much wider use than Nash equilibrium, which is only valid in two-player zero sum games.

-They propose a robust opponent modelling system based on a Bayesian model that is valid in general-sum games, where the prior and posterior are full distributions over mixed strategies of the opponent ((which can be problematic when an opponent’s private information is not observed after play).
-They show that the opponent model can be fixed to play a strategy that responds to the mean of the distribution of the opponent’s strategy.
-The strategy then involves starting with an equilibrium approach and then adjusting to the opponent as more information about his play is revealed by modelling the opponent after a pre-computed equilibrium strategy and playing an approximate best response to that strategy.
-Problems involve partial observability of the opponent’s hands and even when hands are observed, very large amounts of hands would be needed to get a good sample, but they have seen excellent results with this method against weak ACPC agents and trivial opponents and note that this could be turned off against opponents perceived to be very strong.
+They propose opponent modelling based on a Bayesian model.
+The model involves starting with an equilibrium approach and then adjusting to the opponent's weaknesses (deviations from equilibrium) as more information about his play is revealed by modelling the opponent assuming that he begins play with an equilibrium strategy and then playing an approximate best response to that strategy, which is updated as more information about the opponent is revealed.

+They had strong results with this method against weak ACPC agents and trivial opponents that always call or play randomly.

+The problem with opponent modelling is that it requires a very large amount of hands against a particular opponent before it can effectively learn and that even within the hands that are played, there are only a few where you actually see your opponent's cards, since this generally only happens at a showdown and the opponent sometimes doesn't even have to reveal their cards at showdown if they have the losing hand.
+The advantage is that an agent could rotate between playing a game theory optimal strategy and opponent exploitation, where the exploitation would be used only against perceived weaker opponents with a sufficient amount of data on their play.

 From the same period, Li and Miikkulainen developed a genetic algorithm to evolve adaptive Long-Term Short-Term (LSTM) based neural network poker players.
 They showed good results against They showed results with it competing against simple opponents (e.g., opponents who never bluff or always call), and showed improvement over standard agents under such circumstances.